szetyng/Guardrails/README.md

   - `agent` is member

 ### Principle 5: Graduated sanctions
+**Todo**
+- [ ] after monitor reports stuff, how to sanction:
+  - [ ] activate p5 in simulation, which makes head check each member's offence level and sanction them accordingly
+  - [ ] problem: if member appealed in previous time slice, head will automatically re-sanction something that was previously pardoned?
+Include a message type, `Forgiven` or something to keep track.
+Never remove this message from the queue

 **Notes**
 - very closely related to principle 6
 - sanction level = 1: cannot make demands anymore